become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 Stage 1: Technical Track

-- Registratin will be open to all interested candidates - April 2022
+- Registratin will be open to all interested candidates
-- Regular online sessions will be set up every Saturday (10 AM UK time) for all the candidates - Starting from 07/05/22
+- Regular online sessions will be set up every Saturday
 - 6 to 8 hours of additional online learning activities each week to complete at your own time

 Stage 2 : Behavioural Track